 The Dynasty of Chernigov, 1146-1246 by Martin Dimnik.
 Examines the Ukrainian princedom of Chernigov, including succession and inheritance, marriage alliances, and princely relations with the church.

 George, Nicholas and Wilhelm by Miranda Carter.
 The publisher sent me a copy of this book to review.
 It examines the family ties and friendships between European royals, including out-of-touch Russian tsar Nicholas II and bombastic German kaiser Wilhelm II, before the First World War.
 Although Britain's King George V is mentioned in the title, the book focuses more on his grandmother, Queen Victoria, and his father, King Edward VII.
 The writer has an eye for colorful anecdotes that help bring history to life.

 Dreadnought: Britain, Germany, and the Coming of the Great War by Robert K. Massie.
 Vividly describes turn-of-the-century European royal families and their role in the First World War.

 Catastrophe 1914: Europe Goes To War by Max Hastings.
 A history of the outbreak of World War I: the dramatic stretch from the breakdown of diplomacy to the battles -- the Marne, Ypres, Tannenberg -- that marked the frenzied first year.

 Imperial Requiem: Four Royal Women and the Fall of the Age of Empires by Justin C. Vovk.
-About Augusta Victoria, Germany's empress, whose commitment to her husband, Wilhelm II, made her an icon; Queen Mary, whose strength made her the soul of the British monarchy through some of its greatest crises; Alexandra, the tsarina who helped topple the Russian monarchy; and Zita, the resolute empress of Austria who captivated the world's attention.
+About Augusta Victoria, Germany's empress; Queen Mary, whose strength made her the soul of the British monarchy; Alexandra, the tsarina who helped topple the Russian monarchy; and Zita, the resolute empress of Austria.

 The Raucous Royals: Test Your Royal Wits - Crack Codes, Solve Mysteries, and Deduce Which Royal Rumors Are True by Carlyn Beccia.
 Looks at rumors and how the truth can become twisted over time.
 For children ages 4 to 8.